4 Things Law Firms Should Outsource

 The answer: outsource non-billable work to a third party.
 Outsourcing allows your firm to shed the mundane, time-consuming tasks that inhibit your business from growing.
 If you really want to help your clients, the first step is to help yourself.

-There are several tangible benefits to outsourcing legal work.
+There are several tangible benefits to legal outsourcing.
 Deloitte’s Global Outsourcing Survey discovered several primary drivers for outsourcing:

 - 59% used outsourcing to cut costs